Prof9/PixelPet/README.md

 Deserializes a tilemap from the workbench bytestream.

-The `<tilemap-format>` specifies the tilemap format of the serialized tilemap.
+The `<tilemap-format>` parameter specifies the tilemap format of the serialized tilemap.

 If `--append` is present, the tilemap entries are added to the existing workbench tilemap.
 Otherwise, the workbench tilemap is cleared first.

 The `--base-tile` option can be used to specify the tile number that corresponds with the first tile in the tileset.
 Whichever value is specified for `--base-tile` will be subtracted from the tile numbers referenced in the tilemap as it is being deserialized.
 By default this is 0.

-By default this command begins deserialized from the start of the workbench bytestream, until the end of the bytestream is reached.
+By default this command begins deserializing from the start of the workbench bytestream, until the end of the bytestream is reached.
 The `--offset` option can be used to specify the offset in the bytestream from which to begin deserializing.
 The `--tile-count` option can be used to specify how many tilemap entries should be read; PixelPet will deserialize tilemap entries until the `--tile-count` is reached, or the end of the bytestream is reached; whichever comes first.

 **Example usage:**
 ```